 While brochures and most locals will suggest going to Venice Beach by Sharky’s or Caspersen Beach, which is a short distance to the south of that, those areas are often crowded with tourists.
 I don’t know if it’s due to the number of people or if it’s just the nature of the area, but you usually have to dig in the sand at the water’s edge to find shark teeth on these beaches.

 The north public beach on Manasota Key is our favorite place to find fossilized shark teeth.
 It is a nicely equipped beach with changing and restroom facilities located at 8570 Manasota Key Rd, Englewood, FL.
-This is about a 30 mile drive from our condo and with normal traffic conditions, can be reached in an hour or less.
+This is about a 30 mile drive from our condo and with normal traffic conditions, can be reached in less than one hour.

 In an hour’s walk on Manasota Beach we usually find enough fossilized shark teeth laying right on top the sand to fill the palm of our hand.
 If the tide is low, tidal pools that remain filled with water are often good places to look, and it seems as though if you find one, you’ll find more in the same area.